samz0121/Proper-Typing-Test/docs/README.md

 ## Overview

-Proper Typing Test is a web app that provides tests to measure your typing speed.
+Proper Typing Test is a web app that provides tests to measure your typing speed and accuracy.

 ## Features

-- Feature 1
+- Randomized tests
-- Feature 2
+- Disallows typing mistakes

 ## Tech Stack